frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 * The level of nesting of checkpoints.
 * TODO: What more?

+**1080:** In the debug tree, the following information should be available as ladybug-generated metadata or FF! metadata:

+* The timestamp an imcoming message was received.
+* The timestamp when processing was done.
+* For each sender the timestamp when a message was sent.
+* For each sender the timestamp when a response was received.

 **1100:** As a support engineer or Frank developer, I want the option to remove a report from the tree view when I am done with it.
 This does not mean that a report is removed from persistent storage.

 **1200:** As a user I want the option to have multiple reports in the tree view simultaneously so that I can easily switch between a few reports I am interested in.